groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/nodejs-java/get/word.en.md

       1. To take advantage of GroupDocs.Watermark functionalities, instantiate the **Watermarker** class and provide the Word file path, file stream, or byte stream as input.
 This action loads the document for watermark analysis.
       2. For targeted watermark identification, utilize the **SearchCriteria** object.
 Specify an image for locating similar image watermarks.
 Alternatively, for textual watermarks, define the text content, font properties, color attributes, and other relevant parameters to refine the search criteria.
-      3. Use the **Get** method of the **Watermarker** object to initiate the watermark detection process within the loaded document.
+      3. Use the **Search** method of the **Watermarker** object to initiate the watermark detection process within the loaded document.
 This function returns a collection of objects representing potential watermarks, enabling further processing.
       4. The retrieved collection of watermark objects grants you a lot of possibilities.
 You can remove unwanted watermarks or modify their properties.
 Change content, move a watermark on a page, and many others.

     code: